 How to use Mother of Pearl

-It is true that mother of pearl is mainly used in making jewelry.
+It is true that the mother of pearl is mainly used in making jewelry.
 However, it is also a fact that people have used it for several other purposes.
 Home artists tend to use it often for home décor, usually as an embellishment in a mosaic tile design.

 The gemstone is also used to highlight the different musical instruments such as accordions, guitars, and harmoniums.
-Lastly, you will usually see mother of pearl on the outfits, such as in buttons and cufflinks.
-Just as with most healing crystals as well as stones, you should wear mother of pearl close to your skin.
+Lastly, you will usually see the mother of pearl on the outfits, such as in buttons and cufflinks.
+Just as with most healing crystals as well as stones, you should wear a mother of pearl close to your skin.

 If possible, let it directly contact your skin.
 This is because it will absorb the vibrations of the gem more effectively.
 Do wear the stone if you are depressed or experiencing a sense of rejection or desertion.
 Mother of pearl also aids you in handling discontented emotional or physical needs.

 It also aids in coming out of unbalanced emotions.
 Ensure to keep this stone with you when you find it hard to express your emotions or feelings.
-Keeping this stone near you all times shall guard you against all negative powers, while making you recall the deep ocean of love dwelling in you.
+Keeping this stone near you at all times shall guard you against all negative powers, while making you recall the deep ocean of love dwelling in you.

 How to cleanse Mother of Pearl